shantanugoel/clearfeed-for-x/docs/PLAN.md

-# Implementation Plan: Agenda Revealer Chrome Extension
+# Implementation Plan: ClearFeed for X Chrome Extension

 This document outlines the phased implementation plan for the extension.